michal-h21/make4ht/README.md

 The former way is preferable, though.

+## Table of Contents points to a wrong destination

+The `sectionid` DOM filter creates better link destinations for sectioning commands.
+In some cases, for example if you use Pandoc, the document may already contain the link destination with the same name.
+In such cases the original destination is preserved in the file.
+In this case links to the section will point to that place, instead of correct destination in the section.
+This may happen for example if you use Pandoc for the Markdown to \LaTeX\ conversion.
+It creates `\hypertarget` commands that are placed just before section.
+The links points to that place, instead of the actual section.

+In this case you don't want to update links.
+Use the `notoc` option to prevent that.

 ## Filenames containing spaces

 `tex4ht` command cannot handle filenames containing spaces. to fix this issue, `make4ht`